-Stocks wrapping a solid month
+Stocks notch best month since June

 |WYNN RESORTS LIMITED

-As for ongoing trade negotiations, with the United States-Mexico-Canada agreement in limbo with U.S. Congress, the other countries are hoping to move the needle.
+As for ongoing trade negotiations, with the United States-Mexico-Canada Agreement in limbo in the U.S. Congress, the other parties are hoping to move the needle.

 Mexico's Undersecretary for North America, Jesus Seade, is set to meet with Canadian Prime Minister Justin Trudeau Friday morning, followed by a meeting with Deputy Prime Minister Chrystia Freeland in Ottowa, FOX Business has learned.